JetBrains/intellij-sdk-docs/topics/user_interface_components/dialog_wrapper.md

     * <shortcut>Left/Right</shortcut> for switching between buttons
     * <shortcut>Y</shortcut>/<shortcut>N</shortcut> for <control>Yes</control>/<control>No</control> actions if they exist in the dialog
 * Optional <control>Do not ask again</control> checkbox

+### Usage

 When using the [`DialogWrapper`](upsource:///platform/platform-api/src/com/intellij/openapi/ui/DialogWrapper.java) class for a dialog, follow these steps:

-* Call the base class constructor and provide either a project in the frame of which the dialog will be displayed, or a parent component for the dialog.
+* Call the base class constructor and provide either a `Project` in the frame of which the dialog will be displayed, or a parent component for the dialog.
 * Call the `init()` method from the constructor of the dialog class
-* Call the `setTitle()` method to set the title for the dialog box
+* Call the `setTitle()` method to set the title for the dialog
 * Implement the `createCenterPanel()` method to return the component comprising the main contents of the dialog.

 * *Optional*: Override the `getPreferredFocusedComponent()` method and return the component that should be focused when the dialog is first displayed.